-Eric uses his experience with film and photography to create vibrant, cinematic scenes and characters that lead you to unexpected places.
+Eric uses his experience with film and photography to create vibrant, cinematic scenes that lead you to unexpected places.

 Eric Warren is a writer, photographer, and filmmaker telling stories about the mountain West.
 His writing and photography have appeared in publications like Matador Network, Homegrown Stories, Mountain Bike Tales, and Tales of the Talisman.
 His award-winning films have screened at dozens of film festivals on three continents.
 He’s obsessed with bikes as both fun and utility, travel, and human impact on the West and the rest of the world.

 Sign up for the newsletter for new stories, sneak peaks of new projects, story recommendations, and more.

 Check out some of Eric’s published work from news sites featuring Water Protector protests to travel stories chronicling South American adventures to science fiction and fantasy.